oacore/content/about/communities.md

 ---
-title: Communities
+title: Governance
-short-title: Communities
+short-title: Governance
-action-label: Ambassadors’ community
-extra-action-label: Researchers’ community
+action-label: Find out more
-icon-url: images/icons/community.svg
+icon-url: images/icons/governance.svg
 ---
-We are supported by a global network of ambassadors and researchers
+CORE is a community governed service.
+Our organisational structure reflects the diversity of our stakeholders ensuring our activities are kept in alignment with our mission and community needs.
+Take part and help shape the future of CORE.